"Turquoise style" - principal's story

 7. Why would you recommend working at ANIXE?

 It is a great place to gain experience with IT operations, e-commerce and agile methodologies, where the application is used 24 hours a day around the world.

 We have minimal bureaucracy, where a creative approach does not require permission; there are no fire-and-forget initiatives.
 You don't wait two weeks for the computer; you don't wait three months for the first serious task.
-Results of your work will operate in production in the next sprint (not in a year).
-There are numerous people in ANIXE with vast expertise from whom you can learn their craft.
+The results of your work will operate in production in the next sprint (not in a year).
+In addition, there are numerous people in ANIXE with vast expertise from whom you can learn their craft.

 8. After work you…?